Dinesh Karthik: Early career (2004-2008)

-2009–2019
+Formative years (2009–2019)

 Karthik had another chance in India's four-match tour of West Indies when he replaced Virender Sehwag, who was out with a shoulder problem.
 He scored 67, 4 and 47 runs as an opener as India took the series, 2–1.
 Karthik was retained for a short triangular ODI tournament in Sri Lanka in September.
 He scored 4 and 16 in India's two round-robin matches and was dropped for the final, in which India defeated the hosts.
 Karthik was retained for the 2009 ICC Champions Trophy in South Africa, but after his performances in Sri Lanka he was omitted for the first two matches.
 Although he had an opportunity in India's final pool match against the West Indies and scored 34 in a seven-wicket win, it was not enough to prevent India's first-round exit.